voxeet/comms-sdk-dotnet/docs/documentation/unity.md

 }
 ```

 >The `DolbyIOManager` calls the Dispose method of the SDK automatically in OnApplicationQuit.
-There is also options (defaults to true) to leave the current conference and close the opened session automatically.
+There is also a default option to automatically leave the current conference and close the opened session.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/unity_3.png" width="400px">
 </div>

-3. Make sure that the SDK is initialized and you can call SDK methods.
+3. Make sure that the SDK is initialized and that you can call SDK methods.
 For more information, see the the [Getting Started](./started.md) guide and [reference](/documentation/api/DolbyIO.Comms.Services.html) documentation.

-## MacOS Application Entitlements
+## MacOS application entitlements

-For MacOS Applications to capture audio, the `Info.plist` needs to be modified.
-Add those keys at the end of the Info.plist:
+To allow MacOS applications to capture audio, modify the `Info.plist` file by adding the following keys at the end of the file:

 ```xml
 <key>com.apple.security.device.audio-input</key>